 \section{Abstract}

-In this paper we prove a Multivariate Laplace approximation with estimated error for two cases of maximum, in the interior of the domain and on the boundary.
-Additionally, the function in the exponent and its point of maximum depends on the integrals asymptotic parameter.
-As an application, we prove Law of Large Numbers and the Central Limit Theorem for the random vector related to the Laplace Integral.
-The second result gives different limiting distribution for two cases of maximum in the Laplace integral.
-When it is in the interior of the domain it is Gaussian distribution and on the boundary it is exponential in one direction and Gaussian in other directions.
+In this paper we obtain an approximation for the multivariate Laplace's integral with a large parameter and estimate error term for two cases, when the maximum of the exponent is in the interior of the domain and on the boundary.
+We are specifically interested in the situation when the function in the exponent depends on the large parameter.
+As an application we prove weak law of large numbers and central limit theorem.
+The second result gives different limiting distributions for two cases mentioned above.
+When the maximum of the exponent is in the interior of the domain it is Normal distribution and if it is on the boundary, it is Exponential in one direction of integration and Normal in other directions.